 - 1 stalk celery - chopped

-- 1 Tbsp fresh parsley or 1 tsp dried parsley
+- 1 tablespoon fresh parsley or 1 teaspoon dried parsley

 - Add all ingredients to a food processor fitted with an S blade and pulse 3-4 times until mashed and blended